 Cryospheric indicators

 Changes in ice sheets are indicators of the longest-term impacts of climate change and associated with changes in global and regional sea level.
 Seasonal snow cover has many implications for mid- to high-latitude regions (albedo, hydrological cycle, etc.) with impacts on biospheric components of the system.
 Changes in sea ice extent, seasonality and thickness have potential impacts for hemispheric-scale circulation (Cross-Chapter Box 10.1).
 Changes in glacier mass balance contribute to changes in sea level but also have substantial implications for water supply for a substantial proportion of the global population.
-Finally, changes in permafrost and the seasonally thawed active layer have substantial implications in mid- to high-latitudes and have been hypothesised to be important in potential feedbacks through degassing of WMGHGs as the permafrost thaws.
+Finally, changes in permafrost and the seasonally thawed active layer have substantial implications in mid- to high-latitudes and have been hypothesized to be important in potential feedbacks through degassing of WMGHGs as the permafrost thaws.

 Oceanic indicators